MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwsprecvfrom.md

 For byte stream-style sockets (for example, type SOCK_STREAM), incoming data is placed into the buffers until the buffers are filled, the connection is closed, or internally buffered data is exhausted.
 Regardless of whether or not the incoming data fills all the buffers, the completion indication occurs for overlapped sockets.

 For message-oriented sockets, a single incoming message is placed into the supplied buffers, up to the total size of the buffers supplied, and the completion indication occurs for overlapped sockets.
 If the message is larger than the buffers supplied, the buffers are filled with the first part of the message.
 If the MSG_PARTIAL feature is supported by the service provider, the MSG_PARTIAL flag is set in <i>lpFlags</i> for the socket and subsequent receive operation(s) will retrieve the rest of the message.
-If MSG_PARTIAL is not supported but the protocol is reliable, <b>LPWSPRecvFrom</b> generates the error <b><a href="https://docs.microsoft.com/en-us/windows/win32/winsock/windows-sockets-error-codes-2#WSAEMSGSIZE">WSAEMSGSIZE</a></b> and a subsequent receive operation with a larger buffer can be used to retrieve the entire message.
-Otherwise, (that is, the protocol is unreliable and does not support MSG_PARTIAL), the excess data is lost, and <b>LPWSPRecvFrom</b> generates the error WSAEMSGSIZE.
+If MSG_PARTIAL is not supported but the protocol is reliable, **LPWSPRecvFrom** generates the error <b><a href="https://docs.microsoft.com/en-us/windows/win32/winsock/windows-sockets-error-codes-2#WSAEMSGSIZE">WSAEMSGSIZE</a></b> and a subsequent receive operation with a larger buffer can be used to retrieve the entire message.
+Otherwise, (that is, the protocol is unreliable and does not support MSG_PARTIAL), the excess data is lost, and **LPWSPRecvFrom** generates the error WSAEMSGSIZE.

 The <i>lpFlags</i> parameter can be used to influence the behavior of the function invocation beyond the options specified for the associated socket.
 That is, the semantics of this function are determined by the socket options and the <i>lpFlags</i> parameter.
 The latter is constructed by using the bitwise OR operator with any of the following values.